smilni/semantic_leakage_project/README.md

 The project investigates the concept of semantic leakage in Qwen2.5 language models, particularly focusing on how color-related prompts influence generated outputs.
 Semantic leakage occurs when unintended associations within a language model lead to contextually unexpected or inappropriate outputs.
 For instance, prompts like *"The dinner was served on pink plates.
 Today’s dish was..."* might result in unexpected completions such as *"**rose petal soup.**"*

+You may find the full text of the project paper [here](https://github.com/smilni/semantic_leakage_project/blob/main/semantic_leakage.pdf).

 ## Repository Structure

 The repository consists of two folders.
 Please note that each folder features its own README file – you might want to take a look at them.